sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-lfa-workflow-mermaid.md

 The GP Secretary forwards the approved response to the Joint Director.

-The Joint Director forwards it for examination by:
+The Joint Director forwards it for examination by the Accounts Officer or Senior Accounts Officer.

-- Accounts Officer
-- Senior Accounts Officer

 ---